Skip to main content

 What are the best tips for the Lizard Pose?

-Use blocks under hands if needed.
+Use blocks under your hands if forearms do not reach the floor.

 Common Lizard Pose mistakes